Posted byon under

 A "Hello, World" Flask Application

-If you go to the Flask website, you are welcomed with a very simple example application that has just five lines of code.
+If you go to the Flask's quick start page, you are welcomed with a very simple example application that has just five lines of code.
 Instead of repeating that trivial example, I'm going to show you a slightly more elaborate one that will give you a good base structure for writing larger applications.

 Let's create a package called